FelixOnline/v2/content/articles/2011-10-31-the-path-to-graduation-not-all-about-internships.md

 subtitle: >
   The social side of university must not be overlooked
 date: "2011-10-31 11:07:26 +0000"

 # Attributes from Felix Online V1
 id: "1645"
 old_path: /comment/1645/the-path-to-graduation-not-all-about-internships
 aliases:
  - /comment/1645/the-path-to-graduation-not-all-about-internships
+imported: true
+comments:
+ - I think internship are a valuable experience and it is up to you whether you are ripped off I graduated from in 2011 with a first and no clue which career path I wanted to take I have completed three different internship the first in PR then for a VC and the last for social media I was unpaid for all of them but made sure that there were strict terms ie I would only work for free for max of 3 months travel and food had to be covered I learned loads and would not have changed them for anything If only I had done them as part of my degree I could have saved a year of being unpaid Job aggregators like this one httpwwwadzunacoukjobsinternship are excellent for finding internships Highly recommended

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true